nodejs/node/doc/guides/investigating_native_memory_leak.md

 that was allocated but not freed when the process shut down.
 It is often impractical/not worth being completely clean in this respect.
-Modern operating systems will clean up the memory of the process after the shutdown while attemping to fre all memory to get a clean report may have a negative impact on the code complexity and shutdown times.
+Modern operating systems will clean up the memory of the process after the shutdown while attempting to free all memory to get a clean report may have a negative impact on the code complexity and shutdown times.
 Node.js does a pretty good job only leaving on the order of 6KB that are not freed on shutdown.